HebaMak/databases-class39/Week3/homework/ex1.md

 2- food_description  because of  non atomic values.

-3- dinner_date (it should be the same type and the same format)
+3- dinner_date it has more than one formate for the date data type.